 A lot of people confuse the concepts of sustainable living and living off the grid.
-Living off grid is just one component of sustainability, along with growing vegetables, raising chickens, and living off the land.
 It is how our great-grandparents lived daily, without another thought; living without municipal water or grid electricity.

 With rising electricity and water bills, and the fact that sometimes you just can't count on your electricity supply being there, it is estimated now that more than 180,000 Americans are already living off the grid, and many more search each month for information on alternative energy in the form of solar energy and wind power.
 If you have found this page, you too must also be one of those people who want to learn more about alternative energy.

 So how much electricity to you need per hour in your house, if you were thinking about living off the grid?
 Take your on-grid electricity meter readings over 12 months and total the number of kilowatt-hours you have used over that one-year period.
 Now divide that by 365 to get how much electricity you use per day, and further divide that by 24 hours.
 Now you have an hourly figure of how much electricity you will need to generate if you were to go off-grid.